-- 16. (1) An occupier of a holding shall take all such reasonable steps as are necessary for the purposes of preventing or minimising the application to land of fertilisers in excess of crop requirement on the holding. - (2) (a) For the purposes of this article the phosphorus index for soil shall be deemed to be phosphorus index 3 unless a soil test indicates that a different phosphorus index is appropriate in relation to that soil. - (b) The soil test to be taken into account for the purposes of paragraph (a) in relation to soil shall, subject to paragraph (c), be the soil test most recently taken in relation to that soil. - (c) Where a period of six years or more has elapsed after the taking of a soil test in relation to soil the results of that test shall be disregarded for the purposes of paragraph (a) except in a case where that soil test indicates the soil to be at phosphorus index 4.
+16. (1) An occupier of a holding shall take all such reasonable steps as are necessary for the purposes of preventing or minimising the application to land of fertilisers in excess of crop requirement on the holding.

+- (2) (a) For the purposes of this article the phosphorus index for soil shall be deemed to be phosphorus index 3 unless a soil test indicates that a different phosphorus index is appropriate in relation to that soil. - (b) The soil test to be taken into account for the purposes of paragraph (a) in relation to soil shall, subject to paragraph (c), be the soil test most recently taken in relation to that soil.

+(c) Where a period of six years or more has elapsed after the taking of a soil test in relation to soil the results of that test shall be disregarded for the purposes of paragraph (a) except in a case where that soil test indicates the soil to be at phosphorus index 4.

-- (3) Without prejudice to the generality of sub-article (1) and subject to sub-article (4), the amount of available nitrogen or available phosphorus applied to promote the growth of a crop specified in Table 12, 13, 14, 15, 16, 17, 18, 19, 20 or 21 of Schedule 2 shall not exceed the amount specified in the table in relation to that crop having regard to the relevant nitrogen index or phosphorus index, as the case may be, for the soil on which the crops are to be grown. - (4) In the case of a holding on which grazing livestock are held, the amount of available phosphorus supplied to the holding by the concentrated feedstuff fed to such livestock shall be deemed to be 0.5 kg phosphorus in respect of each 100 kg of such concentrated feedstuff. - (5) (a) In the case of a holding on which grazing livestock are held, the amount of available nitrogen and available phosphorus supplied to the holding by manure from such livestock shall (save insofar as such manure is exported from the holding) be deemed to be the relevant proportion of the amount of available nitrogen and available phosphorus contained in the total manure produced by such livestock. - (b) In paragraph (a), the "relevant proportion" means the proportion of a year as is represented by the storage period specified in Schedule 3 in relation to the holding.
+(3) Without prejudice to the generality of sub-article (1) and subject to subarticle (4), the amount of available nitrogen or available phosphorus applied to promote the growth of a crop specified in Table 12, 13, 14, 15, 16, 17, 18, 19, 20 or 21 of Schedule 2 shall not exceed the amount specified in the table in relation to that crop having regard to the relevant nitrogen index or phosphorus index, as the case may be, for the soil on which the crops are to be grown.

+(4) In the case of a holding on which grazing livestock are held, the amount of available phosphorus supplied to the holding by the concentrated feedstuff shall be the amount fed to such livestock in the previous calendar year and the phosphorus content of such concentrated feedstuff shall in the absence of a known phosphorus content or phosphorus content provided by the supplier be deemed to be 0.5 kg phosphorus in respect of each 100 kg of such concentrated feedstuff.

+- (5) (a) In the case of a holding on which grazing livestock are held, the amount of available nitrogen and available phosphorus supplied to the holding by manure from such livestock shall (save insofar as such manure is exported from the holding) be deemed to be the relevant proportion of the amount of available nitrogen and available phosphorus contained in the total manure produced by such livestock. - (b) In paragraph (a), the "relevant proportion" means the proportion of a year as is represented by the storage period specified in Schedule 3 in relation to the holding.